GalestrikeTTV/dmenu-manager/README.md

 * Pipe into dmenu and then execute a process rather than returning a string.
 * Set the dwm title bar, append an item, and cycle through alternate title bar names.
 * Allow applications to send notifications/warnings through the title bar.
+* Quit keybind shows a confirmation menu before exiting.
+* Run scripts on init and cleanup
 * Provide a Rust API to be able to send messages easily in Rust apps.
-* Add features for patches like topbar.
+* Add features for patches like dualbars.

+### Potential Features (Unlikely to be implemented)
+* Wrap over dwm so that scripts can be cleaned up more easily
+* Compile dwm into mandwm (might be faster?)

 ## Dependencies
 dbus, rustc and cargo
+Ubuntu servers need the package `libdbus-1-dev` to compile and test the program.